bazelbuild/rules_cc/ISSUE_TEMPLATE.md

----
-name: Standard issue template
-about: This is what contributors will see when they create new issue.
-title: ''
-labels: untriaged
-assignees: ''

----

 > ATTENTION!
 Please read and follow:
 > - if this is a _question_ about how to build / test / query / deploy using Bazel, ask it on StackOverflow instead: https://stackoverflow.com/questions/tagged/bazel